-If the trustee pays your death benefit as a pension, it's paid from a pension product within the Colonial Super Retirement Fund.
+If the trustee of the CSRF pays your death benefit as a pension, it's paid from a pension product within the CSRF.
 The fees and charges for that pension product will apply to the pension paid.

 Details of the pension are provided when the pension starts, but you can obtain a copy of the PDS by calling one of our Customer Service Consultants on 1800 552 660.